rohit12crj/Study-Notes/Prometheus_Grafana_EFK_Opensearch_Jaeger_Site24*7/notes.md

 hybrid cloud monitoring using site 24*7 --> https://youtu.be/jRc2vFmkILs?si=RAzcWPt7OJzxEJeC

-opensearch --> https://www.youtube.com/watch?v=OSShB_cXisE&list=PLdpzxOOAlwvJUIfwmmVDoPYqXXUNbdBmb&index=9  -> fetches the logs from k8s cluster using fluentbit into opensearch & visualizes using opensearch dashboards
+opensearch --> https://www.youtube.com/watch?v=OSShB_cXisE&list=PLdpzxOOAlwvJUIfwmmVDoPYqXXUNbdBmb&index=9  -> fetches the logs from k8s cluster using fluentbit into opensearch & visualizes using opensearch dashboards  . fluentbit needs to be deployed as daemon set with configuration of how to connect to aws managed opensearch in config maps or secrets

 ebpf